jaimiles23/Multiplication-Medley/README.md

    2. "red": colour adjective
    3. "dog": animal noun

 In this example, the determiner, adjective, and noun have no effect on the meaning of the response.
-As such, we can use naive NLG to create an arbitrary noun phrase.
-This skill's NLG samples from the following three message tuples (MT).
+We can use naive NLG to create an arbitrary noun phrase.
+This skill's NLG method would sample from the following three message tuples (MT).
 A single item is sampled from each message tuple to create the noun phrase (DET, JJ, NN).
 ```python 3
 MT_DET = (
     "The",